Data-dependent Generalization Bounds via Variable-Size Compressibility: Introduction and problem setup

 In some cases, our bounds are shown to be novel and possibly tighter than the existing ones.
 For example, see Proposition~\ref{prop:PAClossy} for an example new data-dependent PAC-Bayes type bound that we obtain readily by application of our general bounds and some judicious choices of the involved variables.
 Also, our Theorem~\ref{th:RDProcess} provides a new dimension-based type bound, which states that the average generalization error over the trajectories of a given algorithm can be upper bounded in terms of the amount of compressibility of such optimization trajectories, measured in terms of a suitable rate-distortion function.
 This unveils novel connections between the generalization error and newly considered data-dependent intrinsic dimensions, including the rate-distortion dimension of a process, the metric mean dimension, and the Rényi information dimension of a process.
 The latter is sometimes used in the related literature to characterize the fundamental limits of compressed sensing algorithms.
 We emphasize that the key ingredient to our approach is the new ``variable-size compressibility'' framework that we introduce here.
-For instance, the framework of \cite{Sefidgaran2022}, which comparatively can be thought of as being of ``fixed-size'' compressibility type, only allows to derive data-independent bounds; and, so, it falls shorts of establishing any meaningful connections with PAC-Bayes and data-dependent intrinsic dimension-based bounds.
+For instance, the framework of \cite{Sefidgaran2022}, which comparatively can be thought of as being of ``fixed-size'' compressibility type, only allows to derive data-independent bounds; and, so, it falls short of establishing any meaningful connections with PAC-Bayes and data-dependent intrinsic dimension-based bounds.
 This is also reflected in the proof techniques in our case which are different from those for the fixed-size compressibility framework.

 The rest of this paper is organized as follows.
 In Section~\ref{sec:compress}, we introduce our variable-size compressibility framework and provide a data-dependent tail bound on the generalization error.
 Section~\ref{sec:generalBounds} contains our general bounds.
-Section~\ref{sec:applications} provides various applications of our main results, in particular, to establish PAC-Bayes and dimension-based bounds.
+Section~\ref{sec:applications} provides various applications of our main results, in particular, to establish PAC-Bayes and dimension-based bounds which are also verified by experiments in Section~\ref{sec:experiments}.
 The proofs, as well as other related results, are deferred to the appendices.